2023 Court-approved forms for filing for divorce in Pennsylvania without a lawyer.

 Yes, you can.
-If you file for a no-fault divorce and reach an agreement with your spouse regarding the distribution of marital property, and other financial aspects, as well as decide who will have custody and pay child support, you will be able get a divorce without a lawyer.
+If you file for a no-fault divorce and reach an agreement with your spouse regarding the distribution of marital property and other financial aspects, as well as decide who will have custody and pay child support, you will be able to get a divorce without a lawyer.

 How to file for uncontested divorce in the state of Pennsylvania?